 Create and manage inactive mailboxes in Office 365

 Office 365 makes it possible for you to retain the contents of deleted mailboxes.
 This feature is called inactive mailboxes.
 Inactive mailboxes allow you to retain former employees' email after they leave your organization.
-A mailbox becomes inactive when a Litigation Hold or an Office 365 retention policy (created in the Office 365 Security & Compliance Center) is applied to the mailbox before the corresponding Office 365 user account is deleted.
+A mailbox becomes inactive when a Litigation Hold or an Office 365 retention policy (created in the security and compliance center in Office 365 or Microsoft 365) is applied to the mailbox before the corresponding Office 365 user account is deleted.
 The contents of an inactive mailbox are retained for the duration of the hold that was placed on the mailbox before it was made inactive.
-This allows administrators, compliance officers, and records managers to use Content Search in the Security & Compliance Center to search and export the contents of an inactive mailbox.
+This allows administrators, compliance officers, and records managers to use Content Search to search and export the contents of an inactive mailbox.
 Inactive mailboxes can't receive email and aren't displayed in your organization's shared address book or other lists.

 We've postponed the July 1, 2017 deadline for creating new In-Place Holds to make a mailbox inactive.
 But later this year or early next year, you won't be able to create new In-Place Holds in Exchange Online.
 At that time, only Litigation Holds and Office 365 retention policies can be used to create an inactive mailbox.
 However, existing inactive mailboxes that are on In-Place Hold will still be supported, and you can continue to manage the In-Place Holds on inactive mailboxes.
 This includes changing the duration of an In-Place Hold and permanently deleting an inactive mailbox by removing the In-Place Hold.

 Before you begin